TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 In this lesson, we will discuss **statistical inference**, which means making inferences about **population parameters** based on measurements of samples in a way that explicitly **describes the uncertainty involved in extrapolating from samples to populations**.
-If we use the CLT to justify assuming a particular distribution for the sample estimates (e.g. normal), we can then estimate how far from the population value any particular sample estimate is likely to be.
+If we use the CLT to justify, assuming a particular distribution for the sample estimates (e.g. normal), we can then estimate how far from the population value any particular sample estimate is likely to be.
 For instance, if the population has a mean